Welcome | spec | C-PLOT | Support | Users | Contact

 "auto_hdw_poll"

-When automatic hardware polling is turned on, spec will automatically poll busy motor controllers, timers and acquisition devices to determine when they are finished.
-For interrupt-driven devices (certain motor controllers and timers), this mode is irrelevant.
-For some polled devices, spec needs to perform an action, such as starting a motor backlash move, when the device is finished with its current business.
+When automatic hardware polling is turned on (which it is, by default), spec will automatically poll busy motor controllers, timers and acquisition devices to determine when they are finished.
+For some devices, spec needs to perform an action, such as starting a motor backlash move, when the device is finished with its current business.
 Without automatic hardware polling, a call to the wait() function is necessary.
-The default is for this mode to be on.
 A reason to turn it off may be to reduce the amount of debugging output during hardware debugging.

 "check_file_names"